overextended/ox_lib/README.md

 local ServerCallback = import 'callbacks'

 ServerCallback.Register('eventname', function(source, cb, data)
-    cb(data..'. general kenobi')
+    cb(data..'. general kenobi', 'two') end)
-end)
 ```

-Target a registered ServerCallback in any resource by setting the first parameter to that resource name, then utilise whatever event name you desire.
+##### Target a registered ServerCallback in any resource by setting the first parameter to that resource name, then utilise whatever event name you desire.
 For my test, I utilised `test` and `testevent`, which registers an event with the name `__cb_test:testevent`.
 The third parameter sets a delay for how often the client can trigger the callback (to prevent spam in certain situations).

-There's also ServerCallback.Await which halts the thread and returns the values rather than using a callback (I haven't tested it since refactoring all this code, though).